Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 260             return MacroConstructor.subst(iop) + \
 261                    MacroDisassembly.subst(iop);
 ```
-We have only interest in a function that generates definition
+We have only interest in generating definition
 of the macroop class, so
 we are going to focus on *getDefinition* function.
 The goal of getDefinition function is
 generating definition of corresponding macroop.

 The definition of the macroop class
-can be retrieved by the
+can be retrieved by
-*MacroopConstructor and MacroDisassembly template* (line 260-261).
+*MacroopConstructor* and *MacroDisassembly template* (line 260-261).
-Therefore, getDefinition prepares
+The getDefinition prepares parameters (represented as iop)
-necessary parameters required to substitute the templates.
+associated with macroop definition generation
+and calls those two functions
+to get CPP definition of macroop.

 ###microop object instantiation code in macroop class
 *alloc_microops* field is one of the most important parameter
 to retrieve actual definition of macroop.
-It contains microop definitions that comprise one macroop.
-Note that those microop definitions comprising the macroop
-already have been parsed and saved by the MicroAssembler parser.

-Because we already know the corresponding microop classes associated with a macroop,
-what we have to do is generating statement to instantiate a new microop object.
+allocMicroops assigned for alloc_microops field
+is a string
+containing actual microop invocation code in CPP format(Line 236-238).

-The getAllocator function invoked through microop not the macroop,
+The *getAllocator* function invoked through microop not the macroop,
 generates CPP statement that instantiate microop class object.
+Because we already have the corresponding microop classes
+associated with a macroop,
+what we have to do is
+traversing microops and invoking getAllocator function
+to generate CPP statements that can instantiate new microop objects.

-Here, we only have interest in Load operation,
+Because we have interest in Load operation,
 we are going to look at getAllocator function
 of *LdStOp* class.